datawithdev/content-workflow/content/tableau-function-dateadd.md

 - iso-weekday

 ## DATEADD Examples for difference in days, weeks, minutes, hours etc
 We see that date\_part paramater of DATEADD function accepts a large number of time units.
-Each of these units can be used to add as an offset to existing date.
+Each of these units can be used to add an offset to existing date.
 Here are some examples.

 #### How to add or subtract weeks/months to a DATE in Tableau